Valentine 'police' offer roses, weddings to keep Indian couples demure

 | NEW DELHI

-NEW DELHI Right-wing Hindus in India are offering white roses, free counseling and a chance to get married for couples caught kissing or hugging in public places on Valentine's Day.
+NEW DELHI Right-wing Hindus in India are offering white roses, free counselling and a chance to get married for couples caught kissing or hugging in public places on Valentine's Day.

 Roving three-person teams of volunteers from the Akhil Bharat Hindu Mahasabha will fan out across India on Feb.
-14, scanning parks and public spaces for couples exhibiting "inappropriate behavior."
+14, scanning parks and public spaces for couples exhibiting "inappropriate behaviour."

 "We'll explain the meaning of love to them," said Chander Prakash Kaushik, the group's president.
 "We are against any vulgarity, not against love."